spryker/spryker-docs/_internal/faq-migration-to-opensearch.md

 ## How will the migration affect my configuration and settings?

 The migration from Elasticsearch to OpenSearch should not affect your current configuration and settings.
 OpenSearch is backward compatible with Elasticsearch 7.10.2, so it should respect your existing configuration and settings.
-However, when updating to a major version, we recommend to always review update documentation or notes provided by OpenSearch.
+However, when updating to a major version, we recommend always reviewing and updating documentation or notes provided by OpenSearch.

 ## Can I roll back to Elasticsearch if I face issues after migrating to OpenSearch?

 While rolling back is generally not recommended, if you experience any significant issues after the migration, a rollback to Elasticsearch 7 is still possible.
 The rollback may require downtime and data migration, but we will facilitate this process.

-Because long-term support, security patches and updates will be provided for OpenSearch, a rollback should be a temporary solution.
+Because long-term support, security patches, and updates will be provided for OpenSearch, a rollback should be a temporary solution.
 After the compatibility issues are fixed, to ensure the project's security and long-term support, it should be migrated to OpenSearch.

 ## Is there any change in the way I interact with the platform after the upgrade?